josephworks/WebIDE/docs/MORE.md

 ---

-More - Just an addon to this sitemap table above
+More - Just an addition to the Navigator bar above

 Page Navigator done with https://www.tablesgenerator.com/markdown_tables